-Regarding fireproof materials, SOLAS defines incombustible material as "that which neither burns nor gives off inflammable vapours of sufficient quantity to ignite a pilot flame when heated to approximately 1382° F (or 750° C).
-Any other material is a 'Combustible Material.'"
+Regarding fireproof materials, SOLAS defines incombustible material as "that which neither burns nor gives off inflammable vapours of sufficient quantity to ignite a pilot flame when heated to approximately $1382^{\circ}$ F (or $750^{\circ}$ C).
+Any other material is a "Combustible Material."
 For passenger vessels, the Coast Guard requires the extensive use of incombustible materials for ceilings, linings, furring, insulation, etc., in accommodation and service areas.
-For cargo ships, the rules generally discourage the use of combustibles but do not specifically prohibit them except for corridor, bulkheads and deck coverings within accommodation spaces.

-which have high potential for fire such as paint rooms, film lockers, storerooms, etc. Cargo ships have a smoke detection system monitoring cargo spaces and other areas having a fire potential.
+For cargo ships, the rules generally discourage the use of combustibles but do not specifically prohibit them except for corridor, bulkheads and deck coverings within accommodation spaces. which have high potential for fire such as paint rooms, film lockers, storerooms, etc. Cargo ships have a smoke detection system monitoring cargo spaces and other areas having a fire potential.

 Comprehensive means for extinguishing fires are required for U.S. passenger and cargo ships, with the more extensive requirements being, of course, for passenger ships.
-Means include two or more fire pumps, an extensive firemain and hose facility, fixed CO2 systems for cargo and other relatively inaccessible spaces, CO2 or because of the stringent rules of the Coast Guard regarding the construction of pressure vessels and the setting of safety valves.
-This is a far cry from the early river steamboat days when many a disaster occurred from boiler explosions.
-Although normally taken for granted, it is an important area which is protected by proper basic machinery design coupled with proper operating practice.
-Other potentials for explosion or rupture such as ships' tanks, receivers, etc., are also closely regulated by Coast Guard rules for design, construction, and testing.
+Means include two or more fire pumps, an extensive firemain and hose facility, fixed $CO_2$ systems for cargo and other relatively inaccessible spaces, $CO_2$ or foam systems for boiler spaces, sprink-